RaulBejarano/Ultimate-Joint-Generator/README.md

 :children_crossing: If you are new contributing we recommend you to start by playing with the core design file [`generator.scad`](./src/generator.scad).

-:memo: When you see something you want to add, modify or refactor first of all you should **create a new issue** providing as much information as you can.
+:memo: When you see something you want to add, modify or refactor first of all, you should **create a new issue** providing as much information as you can.
 We will appreciate if you can write as an user story (e.g. `AS [a user persona], I WANT [to perform this action] SO THAT [I can accomplish this goal]`.)

 :twisted_rightwards_arrows: Then you should create a fork of the project, clone it to your local, create a new local branch and you will be ready to start making changes.
 You'll need a recent version of [OpenSCAD.](https://openscad.org/)